December 28, 2001 (link)

 Some interesting links: first off, the Voice of America broadcasts, in about two dozen different languages, available in Realaudio format.
 From listening to a few different streams, it seems like most of the broadcasts tend to have similar programs, which could be an interesting opportunity for students of languages (inasmuch as you can infer a lot if you already know what the broadcast is more or less about).
 Also, have a look at this page full of news and information on Afghanistan, which in turn led me to Afghan News Network Services, which had a few stories I hadn't seen.

 Also, here's a link to an online edition of "The Handbook of Nonsexist Writing".
-Frankly, stuff like this tends to put my back up, and I was prepared to be confronted with a typically over-the-top polemic.
-It's better than that, though, and of what I've read so far, some passages are interesting and thought-provoking.
+I was prepared to be confronted with an over-the-top polemic, but it's better than that, and of what I've read so far, some passages are interesting and thought-provoking.
 Others, however, fall far short of offering any kind of satisfying solution to the problems they examine.
 For instance, they suggest changing this passage --

 "In the tragedy of the Challenger, Man himself, homo sapiens, is the protagonist...Of this remarkable protagonist -- Man -- must it not be said that his capacity to adapt his universe and its physical laws to his own needs and desires and purposes -- his science and technology -- is one of the qualities of his greatness?"